ibm-cloud-docs/app-configuration/ac-about1.md

 ### {{site.data.keyword.appconfig_short}} SDK
 {: #ac-sdk-concept}

 The {{site.data.keyword.appconfig_short}} SDK handles the automatic delivery of the appropriate flag state or property value into your application.
 It connects to the endpoints provided by the {{site.data.keyword.appconfig_short}} API, fetches collections, and evaluates segment and targeting rules.
-It also provides option to enable or disable the configuraton aggregator and query for the resource metadata.
+It also provides option to enable or disable the configuration aggregator and query for the resource metadata.
 Server-side SDKs connect to the {{site.data.keyword.appconfig_short}} service through a web socket for real-time updates.
-Client-side SDKs pull values from the {{site.data.keyword.appconfig_short}} service upon a lifecycle change such being opened or brought to the foreground.
+Client-side SDKs pull values from the {{site.data.keyword.appconfig_short}} service upon a lifecycle change such as being opened or brought to the foreground.
 SDKs are available in various client-side and serve-side languages, and more languages are being added all the time.